Dean Traylor is a freelance writer and teacher who writes about various subjects including education and creative writing.

 There are other negative verses referenced in the New Testament.
 Jude 1:11 and Revelation 2:12-14 ( better known as “To The Church of Pergamum”) reiterate the lesson from 2 Peter.
 However, Revelation 2:12-14 supposedly came from Jesus in the author’s dream.

 As it stands, Balaam doesn’t have a good reputation.
 Several websites and religious blogs refer to him as the wicked person and barely point to the way Balaam was in “Balaam’s Donkey.”

 He’s a character marred by contradictory views of the original biblical writers and his stature of being the forbidden diviner.
 On top of that, being a non-Jewish prophet seemingly altered his prominence in the Bible.
 As a result, he’s become an allegory for the evil of greed and portrayed as a prophet for hire.

 Further excavations in Jordan may change Balaam’s reputation; however, the Bible currently has the last say on him; and God doesn’t appear to favor the diviner from Boer.

 Timothy Whitt from New Jersey on July 09, 2020:

 A very well written article on Balaam.
 I learned some new aspects of his life from reading the article.

-Mel Carriere from San Diego California on January 28, 2020:
+Mel Carriere from Snowbound and down in Northern Colorado on January 28, 2020:

 Fascinating how religions pick and choose from other faiths and demote deities and prophets where convenient.
 Fascinating study, very well written.